Syndraum/stack-symfony-docker-apache/README.md

 ## Utilisation

-Create `apps` and clone your Synfony project in it
+Create `apps` directory and clone your Synfony project in it

 Create an `.env` file from `.env.dist` and set vairables you want